 A wallaby’s diet consists of coarse grasses and leaves that eventually wear down their molar teeth, which are replaced as they wear out.
 Remaining molars move forward, while new sets appear at the back of the mouth.
 This serial replacement of molars also occurs in elephants.
 To extract the maximum amount of nutrition from their food, wallabies regurgitate food back into their mouths from their stomachs for further chewing in process similar to ruminants chewing cud.
 In the dry season, yellow-footed rock wallabies can survive for long periods without water by eating the bark and roots of various trees.
 However, when it rains, they may drink more than 10 percent of their body weight in water in just minutes.

-Rocky cliffs and outcrops of South Australia, South Wales, and Queensland
+Yellow-footed rock wallabies are found among rocky cliffs and outcrops of South Australia, South Wales, and Queensland.

 These macropods eat mainly grasses, roots, and bark.